Mukrosz/bcparks/README.md

 # Description
-This script serves as a simple notification system for sites availability.
+Campsites availability monitor and notification system.
+It continually checks availability every 60 seconds and posts results on screen or via SMS message.
 Works with campsite park reservation systems in:<br/>
 - Canada: British Columbia, Manitoba, Ontario, Nova Scotia, New Brunswick, Newfoundland and Labrador, Yukon, Parks Canada<br/>
 - USA: Michigan, Maryland, Mississippi, Nebraska<br/>

-Runs on a headless linux server.<br/>
-When the script is ran, it continually checks for all or select sites for availability and notifies you on screen or via SMS message<br/><br/>
+There are 2 scripts.
+Both do the same thing and use the same arguments but function scrape availability in 2 distinct ways:
+> monitor_site.py - headless Chrome automation (selenium)<br/>
+> monitor_site_api.py - uses API

 Example output:
 ```
 2024-03-01 08:18:33 - No Availability